 This course was very interesting and useful.
-I’m glad I got a lot of knowledge about stress management.
-All techniques that we were taught in the class will help me to live happy and healthy life.
+I gained a lot of knowledge about stress management.
+All the techniques that we were taught in the class will help me to live happy and healthy life.

-I had the privilege taking the Stress Management course under the guidance of Professor Wendy Smith.
-Her ability to express her own personal accomplishment utilizing stress management tools is a great motivator for any student who is seriously ready to undertake this discipline.
+I had the privilege of taking the Stress Management course under the guidance of Professor Wendy Smith.
+Her ability to express her own personal accomplishments, utilizing stress management tools, is a great motivator for any student who is seriously ready to undertake this discipline.

-Professor Wendy Smith’s teaching style is colorful and proactive.
-She provides hands on mediation techniques of many disciplines.
-Her colorful style of teaching can be quite entertaining especially her demonstration of how much sugar is actually in one glass of soda.
+Professor Smith’s teaching style is colorful and proactive.
+She provides hands on mediation techniques from many disciplines.
+Her colorful style of teaching can be quite entertaining, especially her demonstration of how much sugar is actually in one glass of soda.
 Very impressive to watch a five-pound bag of sugar being poured into a cup.

-Now that this class has ended, I still continue the imagery meditation and the cleansing breath technique taught by Professor Wendy Smith.
-I honestly can report, ever since I began this meditation, I see a reduction of my anxiety, stress and my blood rate.
-The results have convinced me to continue this meditation onward.
+Now that this class has ended, I still continue the imagery meditation and the cleansing breath technique.
+I can honestly report that ever since I began this meditation I see a reduction of my anxiety, stress and my heart rate.
+The results have convinced me to continue this meditation.

-Again, I would like to emphasize, I highly recommend Professor Smith’s as a teacher to any student who is interested in Stress Management.
+Again, I would like to emphasize, I highly recommend Professor Smith as a teacher to any student who is interested in Stress Management.

 What I liked about Professor Wendy Smith, was her lectures that were based on everyday life scenarios.
 It made the lectures interesting, especially with the back ground music.
 Lectures and presentations were very organized and comprehensive.
 Professor Smith presents the material with confidence and enthusiasm.
 She is always sparking a greater interest that goes far beyond the material itself.
 For example, when she introduced us to journal writing, it really helped me personally in reducing my stress level.
 The stress level has tremendously reduced in my life in general because I have gain knowledge from taking the stress management course.
 I learn different techniques that I have learned to use in my everyday life.